 - Custom cabinetry and millwork built specifically for the home

-- Specialty lighting and plumbing fixtures sourced from manufacturers
+- Electrical and plumbing fixtures

 Why It Matters